Skip to content

 Driveway width

 Driveway widths should be minimized as feasible to reduce entrance speeds, maximize greening opportunities, and reduce pedestrian exposure at vehicle access points.
-Driveways widths are regulated by Chapter 541, Off‐Street Parking and Loading in the zoning code and vary by zoning district.
+Driveways widths are regulated by Chapter 555, Off‐Street Parking, Loading, and Mobility in the zoning code and vary by zoning district.

 Sidewalk and bikeway interactions